Philippines Nature and Wildlife

 Bird and reptile species greatly outnumber mammal species in the Philippines.
 Of the 612 birds found in the country, 194 are endemic.
 There are a total of sixty-seven globally threatened birds in the Philippines including the Rufous Hornbill and the critically endangered national bird, the Philippine Eagle.
 There are 332 reptile and amphibian species with 215 found only in the Philippines.
 There are still several species that have remained undiscovered.
 The freshwater crocodile is considered the most threatened crocodile in the world and is endemic to the country.
 In 1982 it was reported that there were between 500-1000 in the wild, by 1995, this number had dropped significantly to only 100.
 The Crocodile Rehabilitation, Observance and Conservation (CROC) Project is carrying out many programs to improve the numbers of this species.

 Due to its isolation, the Philippines has one of the highest levels of biodiversity found in the world and is home to 5% of the world’s flora.
 The best places to experience tropical rainforests in the Philippines are on the islands of Bohol, Mindanao and Palawan.
 It is on these islands that a big portion of the original jungle of the Philippines is preserved.
 Forests are made up of banyan and palm trees as well as many indigenous trees with extremely hard wood.
 Mangrove trees and nipa palms grow in coastal swamps.
-At least one-third of the 9,250 vascular plants in the Philippines are endemic, and two-thirds of the 150 palm species are found no where else in the world.
+At least one-third of the 9,250 vascular plants in the Philippines are endemic, and two-thirds of the 150 palm species are found nowhere else in the world.

 Philippines Travel Information

 At Goway we believe that a well-informed traveller is a safer traveller.
-With this in mind, we have compiled an easy to navigate travel information section dedicated to the Philippines.
+With this in mind, we have compiled an easy-to-navigate travel information section dedicated to the Philippines.

 Learn about the history and culture of the Philippines, the must-try food and drink, and what to pack in your suitcase.
-Read about the Philippines nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
-Our globetrotting tips, as well as our visa and health information will help ensure you're properly prepared for a safe and enjoyable trip.
+Read about the Philippines' nature and wildlife, weather and geography, along with 'Country Quickfacts' compiled by our travel experts.
+Our globetrotting tips, as well as our visa and health information, will help ensure you're properly prepared for a safe and enjoyable trip.
 The only way you could possibly learn more is by embarking on your journey and discovering the Philippines for yourself.
 Start exploring… book one of our Philippines tours today!

 Extend Your Trip

-After your Philippines tour consider taking the time to visit other destinations.
+After your Philippines tour considers taking the time to visit other destinations.
 Goway offers exciting China vacation packages, India tours and Thailand vacation packages plus a comprehensive selection of vacation packages in many other Asian countries.

 Book your Philippines tour with Goway!